SeldonIO/seldonio.github.com/runtime-prediction.md

 # Runtime Prediction Algorithms

 At runtime Seldon can score requests against prediction models.
-At present simple classification based Vowpal Wabbit models are supports inside the Seldon Server while full Vowpal Wabbit models can be utilized via a micro-service API.
+At present simple classification based Vowpal Wabbit models are supported inside the Seldon Server while the full range of Vowpal Wabbit models can be utilized via a micro-service API.
 The available runtime prediction algorithms are:

 **Runtime Predcition Algorithm** | **Model**
 --|--